Sign In

 Media relations is no longer a strategy for public relations professionals.
 According to PR Week, “Consumers are tuning out ads, both literally and mentally, and instead consuming content that is relevant to them and tells a story.”
 The need not only to create content but also to market it is becoming more competitive and the focus is gradually shifting from pay-to-play to earned media.

 Dozens of journalists we’ve interviewed on Coffee with a Journalist share examples of working with sources and how you should pitch them the types of stories they’re looking for.
 A piece of advice shared by media relations expert, Michael Smart, is the 80/20 principle.
 This means to focus your 80% of your time and attention on the top 20% of your media list.
-This strategy impacts many other fields and departments within an organization and has proven to garner results to those who implement this effectively.
+This strategy impacts many other fields and departments within an organization and has proven to garner results for those who implement this effectively.

 Gini Dietrich from Spin Sucks outlines a model for implementing a successful strategy called the PESO model.
 It stands for paid media, earned media, shared media, and owned media.
 By combining these, Gini says,